-• Wash items soiled with body fluids in a washing machine right away.
-If needed, put soiled items in a sealed plastic bag until you can wash them.
-After items are in the washing machine, throw away the bag.
+- Wash soiled items soiled with body fluids in a washing machine right away. - Don't wash soiled items with other clothing.
+Put them through the wash cycle twice using hot water and detergent. - If you don't have access to a washing machine, placed soiled items in a sealed plastic bag until you can wash them.

-- Don't wash soiled items with other clothing.
-Put soiled items through the wash cycle twice using hot water and detergent.
-Bleach can also be added. - If you can, handle your own soiled items.
-If other people touch them, they should wear 2 pairs of gloves and avoid letting the soiled items touch their clothing.
-Wash clothing or skin that touches soiled items.
+• If you can, handle your own soiled items.
+If other people touch them, they should wear gloves.
+Wash clothing or skin that comes in contact with soiled items.